Operational researcher

 You can also become an operational researcher through completing a Level 7 Operational Support Specialist apprenticeship (equivalent to Masters level), which combines paid work with part-time study.

-Some large employers offer graduate training schemes where you may be able to specialise in operational research.
-For example, the Civil Service offers a Government Operational Research Fast Stream scheme.
+Some large employers offer graduate training schemes where you may be able to specialise in operational research and analytics.
+For example, the Civil Service offers a Government Operational Research Service (GORS) Fast Stream scheme.

 You may be able to secure funding for Masters courses via the Economic and Social Research Council (ESRC) or the Engineering and Physical Sciences Research Council (EPSRC).
 Some universities also have their own scholarships.
-Two Masters degree scholarships worth up to £10,000 each are offered annually by The OR Society.
+Details of potential funding sources for research are listed by The Operational Research (OR) Society.

 The OR Society holds a Careers Open Day, usually in November, which is attended by companies actively recruiting and universities running MSc courses.